eProsima/Fast-DDS/examples/cpp/rtps/Registered/README.md

 ./Registered reader
 ```

-Running the `Registered` application with no arguments provides a list of all available paremeters.
+Running the `Registered` application with no arguments provides a list of all available parameters.

 ### Complete test case

 This section describes how to setup the 2 Discovery Servers - 2 Clients Demo testing scenario for the peer-to-peer lease assessment feature.
 This test is run from four terminals, two will be launching the Discovery Servers while the other two will be launching the `Registered` application with different parameters.
-All step-by-step instructions for each terminal assumes that the `CMAKE_INSTALL_PREFIX`folder for Fast DDS is the starting location.
+All step-by-step instructions for each terminal assume that the `CMAKE_INSTALL_PREFIX` folder for Fast DDS is the starting location.
 If using Colcon this will be the `install/fastrtps` folder.
 Profile files for the Discovery Servers will be located in `examples/cpp/rtps/Registered`.

 #### Terminal 1 - Discovery Server 1